EASY240/photonow/content/blog/master-ai-photo-editing-prompts.md

   <h3>Reference Images</h3>

   <p>Use existing images as style references to guide the AI.
-This is particularly effective with the <a href="https://modernphototools.com/tools/ai-image-to-image" target="_blank" data-link="true" data-id="14" rel="nofollow">AI Image to Image</a> tool.</p>
+This is particularly effective with the <a href="https://modernphototools.com/tools/ai-image-to-image" target="_blank" data-link="true" data-id="14">AI Image to Image</a> tool.</p>

   <div class="blockquote">
     <p>"Transform image using the style reference provided.
 Maintain [specific elements] from original while adopting [specific aspects] from reference image."</p>